do phone calls with your parents leave you feeling frustrated?

 It's hard enough sharing with a therapist in private.
 Let alone an entire room of strangers!
 Especially when your family doesn't believe in therapy.
 You're not sure if you do, either.
 You learned not to show any vulnerability in public.
 Expressing needs is indulgent.

 But guess what?
-You already know the benefits of group.
+You already know the benefits of finding a group.

 You've spent your life feeling like an outsider.
 How does it feel when you meet someone who gets it?